codefresh-io/codefresh-onprem-helm/codefresh/README.md

 ### Action Required: Remove the `applications-tree` Collection

-The `applications-tree` collection in the `codefresh` MongoDB database is no longer used and should be deleted.
-To maintain optimal database performance and prevent the accumulation of obsolete data, drop this collection from the `codefresh` database.
+After completing the upgrade, delete the `applications-tree` collection from the `codefresh` MongoDB database.
+This collection is no longer used and should be removed to maintain optimal database performance and prevent the accumulation of obsolete data.